pojntfx/box/src/dns.md

 sudo umount /dev/sda{,0,1,2}
 ```

-You can now also add the `AAAA` records for the device to your DNS zone:
+You can now also add the `AAAA` records for the device to your DNS zone (assuming that you've chosen a static IPv6 address):

 > Adjust the IPv6 address to either the address you gave the wireless or wired network interface previously.